 The easiest way to come back from a hack is to prevent it altogether.
-Now, any host that tells you they can prevent 100% of hacks is probably pulling your leg, but there are plenty of things your host can do to help give you peace of mind.
-At Pressable, we provide you with all the tools necessary to lock your site up tight.
+Just call us your friendly neighborhood hack prevention platform.
+Now, any host that tells you they can prevent 100% of hacks is pulling your leg, but there are plenty of things your host can do to help give you peace of mind.
+At Pressable, we provide you with tools and recommendations necessary to lock your site up tight.

 WP Core Updates

 Updates are part of WordPress, plain and simple.
 But when you host with Pressable, we take WordPress core updates off your plate and perform them for you.
-That way we can ensure all of our sites are secure from any core vulnerabilities.
-This not only secures your sites, but all sites on our platform.
+That way, we can ensure all our sites are secure from any core vulnerabilities.
+This updating not only secures your sites but all sites on our platform.

-Jetpack, when properly configured, provides tons of features that will keep your site locked up tighter than the hope diamond.
+Jetpack, when properly configured, provides tons of features that will keep your site locked up tighter than the Hope Diamond.
 That’s why we provide Jetpack Security Daily to all our customers for free.
 You read that right: free.
 If you have difficulty setting it up, our team would be glad to help.
-Just submit a ticket to our support team through our control panel and we’ll be glad to help.
+Just submit a ticket to our support team through our control panel.

 Our support team works 24/7 to keep your sites secure, whether we’re updating the WordPress Core or watching for malware intrusions.
-We regularly check Spamhaus.org for Pressable IPs and domains to ensure each site on our platform is safe, secure, and locked down.
+We regularly check spam blacklists for Pressable IPs and domains to ensure each site on our platform is safe, secure, and locked down.

 SSL certificates are a great way to secure both site and user data.
-By encrypting the signals sent between the site and its servers, SSL certificates make it that much more difficult for bad actors to grab valuable data.
-Plus having an SSL certificate will help your site when it comes to page ranking on search engines.
-We work with Let’s Encrypt to provide SSL certificates to every site on our platform, and just like Jetpack, it’s absolutely free.
+By encrypting the signals sent between the site and its servers, SSL certificates make it much more difficult for bad actors to grab valuable data.
+Plus, having an SSL certificate will help your site with page ranking on search engines.
+We work with Let’s Encrypt to provide free SSL certificates to every site on our platform.